Prochlorococcus: Ecology

 Ancestors of Prochlorococcus contributed to the production of early atmospheric oxygen.
 Despite Prochlorococcus being one of the smallest types of marine phytoplankton in the world's oceans, its substantial number make it responsible for a major part of the oceans', world's photosynthesis, and oxygen production.
 The size of Prochlorococcus (0.5 to 0.7 μm) and the adaptations of the various ecotypes allow the organism to grow abundantly in low nutrient waters such as the waters of the tropics and the subtropics (c.
 40°N to 40°S); however, they can be found in higher latitudes as high up as 60° north but at fairly minimal concentrations and the bacteria's distribution across the oceans suggest that the colder waters could be fatal.
 This wide range of latitude along with the bacteria's ability to survive up to depths of 100 to 150 metres, i.e. the average depth of the mixing layer of the surface ocean, allows it to grow to enormous numbers, up to 3×10^27 individuals worldwide.
 This enormous number makes the Prochlorococcus play an important role in the global carbon cycle and oxygen production.
 Along with Synechococcus (another genus of cyanobacteria that co-occurs with Prochlorococcus) these cyanobacteria are responsible for approximately 50% of marine carbon fixation, making it an important carbon sink via the biological carbon pump (i.e. the transfer of organic carbon from the surface ocean to the deep via several biological, physical and chemical processes).
 The abundance, distribution and all other characteristics of the Prochlorococcus make it a key organism in oligotrophic waters serving as an important primary producer to the open ocean food webs.
+However, its sensitivity to climate change remains unclear.
+Studies indicate a potential vulnerability of Prochlorococcus-dependent marine ecosystems and its role in carbon fixation.

 Ecotypes

 Prochlorococcus has different "ecotypes" occupying different niches and can vary by pigments, light requirements, nitrogen and phosphorus utilization, copper, and virus sensitivity.
 It is thought that Prochlorococcus may occupy potentially 35 different ecotypes and sub-ecotypes within the worlds' oceans.
 They can be differentiated on the basis of the sequence of the ribosomal RNA gene.
-It has been broken down by NCBI Taxonomy into two different subspecies, Low-light Adapted (LL) or High-light Adapted (HL).
+It has been broken down by NCBI Taxonomy into two different subspecies, low-light adapted (LL) or high-light adapted (HL).
 There are six clades within each subspecies.